The Little High Eatery

 The international offerings and worldly vibe of Little High are intriguing and exciting.
 There is something here to tickle everyone’s fancy, be it the trickiest toddler, the fanciest foodie or a bunch of people with various dietary requirements.
 On top of the huge variety of international dishes waiting to be sampled at Little High, the food hall offers over 200 different craft beer options, with each restaurant dedicated to its own offerings.

 Different zones offer various spots to settle down to enjoy your kai, and when it comes to that aforementioned choice, you’ll be absolutely spoiled.
-The restaurants you will find under this one roof are: El Fogon Argentinian grill, Caribe Latin Kitchen, Noodlemonk Thai, Bacon Brothers, BASE Woodfired Pizza, Eightgrains, Sushi Soldier, Boom Boom Chicken and Paleta Bar.
+The restaurants you will find under this one roof are: El Fogon Argentinian grill, Caribe Latin Kitchen, Noodlemonk Thai, Bacon Brothers, BASE Woodfired Pizza, Eightgrains, Sushi Soldier, Boom Boom Chicken and Paleta Gelateria.
 Oh, and did we mention that all of the above restaurants are family run businesses, most of which began their journey as food trucks.
 How cool is that?

 Walking through Little High and taking in the various smells, the buzz, and the sounds of the food hall is a must-do experience when in town.
 During the colder months, it’s a fabulously warm and enticing spot to snuggle up with quality grub and fun vibes; and in the summer, the huge courtyard entices for outdoor dining and drinks.
 At times, there is live music, buskers and various entertainment happening here too.
 Plus, there’s even a bunch of arcade games to keep you and yours occupied.